MAGALA-RICHARD/apsimNGpy-documentations/doc/moo.rst

 ..
 Note::

-    The best approach depends on the user's preference, but the last approach helps the user to focus on one control variables required details at a time
+    The best approach depends on the user's preference, but the last approach helps the user to focus on one control variables required details at a time.

 Step 5: Run the NSGA-II Optimizer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^